Florida Space Institute

-The Florida Space Institute (FSI) is a research institute of the State University System of Florida and the University of Central Florida located in Orlando, Florida, United States.
+The Florida Space Institute (FSI) is a research institute of the State University System of Florida and the University of Central Florida, located in Orlando, Florida.

-FSI is currently led by Interim Director Dr. Julie Brisset.
+FSI is currently led by Director Dr. Alain Berinstain.

 History

 In 1981, NASA's Space Transportation System commenced spaceflight operations utilizing the John F. Kennedy Space Center as a launch point for equatorial orbit and as a primary landing site for return to Earth.
 Concurrent with NASA's return to human spaceflight operations for the first time since 1975, the State of Florida proposed the establishment of a research institute on Florida's Space Coast that would be focused on bringing research activities from the space sector to Florida.
 Leading this effort was an engineering faculty member of the University of Central Florida (UCF), Dr. Ron Phillips, who worked with the State of Florida to create what became known as the Space Education and Research Center (SERC) in 1990.
-Established and located adjacent to the Kennedy Space Center (KSC) in Brevard County, Florida, SERC's initial focus was on civilian and commercial space activities and at the time did not include the military space activities of the U.S. Department of Defense conducted adjacent to KSC at the then-Cape Canaveral Air Force Station.
+Established and located adjacent to the Kennedy Space Center (KSC) in Brevard County, Florida, SERC initially focused on civilian and commercial space activities, while military space activities were managed separately by the U.S. Department of Defense.
 In 1996, SERC was renamed the Florida Space Institute (FSI) as a Type-1 institute under the State University System of Florida.
 FSI would also later establish a presence in the Astronaut Memorial Foundation facilities at the Kennedy Space Center Visitors Complex.

-In 2012, FSI was rechartered to ostensibly allow it a broader portfolio of research and education activities, plus simplifying its organizational and fiscal governance under UCF versus that of the entire State University System of Florida.
+In 2012, FSI was rechartered, ostensibly to allow it a broader portfolio of research and education activities while also simplifying its organizational and fiscal governance under UCF, versus reporting directly to the Board of Governors of the State University System of Florida.
 It also moved FSI from the Kennedy Space Center to the Central Florida Research Park in Orange County, Florida, south of and immediately adjacent to the UCF main campus.

-An unintended consequence of this rechartering was that it downgraded FSI's status from that of a State of Florida Institute (previously known as a Type 1 institute) to a University Institute (previously known as a Type 2 institute) pursuant to State University System of Florida Board of Governors Regulation 10.015.
+An unintended consequence of this rechartering was that it concurrently downgraded FSI's status from that of a State of Florida Institute (previously known as a Type 1 institute) to a lower echelon University Institute (previously known as a Type 2 institute) pursuant to State University System of Florida Board of Governors Regulation 10.015.